-After upgrading to Java 17, the third party dependencies that only run on Java 17 could finally be upgraded: Jetty and Spring.
+After upgrading to Java 17, the third-party dependencies that only run on Java 17 could finally be upgraded: Jetty and Spring.
 The upgrade was much more complex than upgrading the Java version.

 Context and Jakarta

-Following the tranfer of Java EE
+Following the transfer of Java EE

 from Oracle to the Eclipse Foundation, the project has been rebranded Jakarta EE